Corralx/helios/README.md

 * Live editing of the scene file through hot reloading of GLSL code
 * Parse of GLSL source to expose user-declared uniforms on the GUI automatically

+**NOTE:** This is still an early release and a lot of things may break.
+Any issue/problem report is more than welcome!

 ### References

 * https://graphics.cs.illinois.edu/sites/default/files/zeno.pdf